huachangYu/tp-storm/README.md

 # TP-Storm

-# What's New
+# what is new
-The TP-Storm is based on [Apache Storm v2.4.0](https://storm.apache.org/)
+The TP-Storm is based on [Apache Storm v2.4.0](https://storm.apache.org/).
+New features are as follows:
 - Better performance
 - Automatically adjust parameters according to system status
+# Implementation details
+todo
 # How to Use
 WordCount topology is as follows:
 ```java